 If you can't get ready-made antipasti in your local supermarket, the easiest way to prepare them is by putting the vegetables of your choice in the oven with garlic, herbs, and loads of olive oil, until they are softened.
 We're sure you have a favorite pasta you can bring out for your first main course.
 For the second main course we recommend Saltimbocca alla Romana - it even has Rome in its name.
 It's basically veal, prosciutto and sage, rolled up and cooked.
 Tiramisu couldn't be easier to prepare: you layer ladyfingers dipped in coffee with mascarpone mixed with sugar (and raw egg, if you're sticking to the traditional recipe), and top everything up with cocoa powder.
 Don't forget to serve espresso with it!

-What to eat with it: We didn't dare to cook Tibetan food so we ordered it in.
+We didn't dare to cook Tibetan food so we ordered it in, we recommend you do the same for a more authentic experience.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 You would help us a lot if you do so.
 Thanks.